jedisct1/libsodium-doc/usage/README.md

 ```

 Haveged should only be used as a very last resort.
 It hasn't received any
-updates for 10+ years, and shouldn't be trusted as a single entropy source,
+updates for 10+ years and shouldn't be trusted as a single entropy source,
 especially on virtualized environments.

 [Jitterentropy](https://github.com/smuellerDD/jitterentropy-rngd) is a better